SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 # Scrum Team[ScrumTeam]

 The fundamental unit of Scrum is a small team[ScrumTeam] of people, a Scrum Team[ScrumTeam].
-The Scrum Team[ScrumTeam] consists of one Scrum Master, one Product Owner, and Developers.
+The Scrum Team[ScrumTeam] consists of one Scrum Master[ScrumTeam:ScrumMaster], one Product Owner[ScrumTeam:ProductOwner], and Developers[ScrumTeam:Developers].
 Within a Scrum Team[ScrumTeam], there are no sub-teams or hierarchies.
 It[ScrumTeam] is a cohesive unit of professionals focused[ScrumValues:Focus] on one objective at a time, the Product Goal[Commitments:ProductGoal].